 The Sudanese health authorities have called on members of the public who fall into ‘high-risk’ categories, to report to the nearest vaccination centre.
 This includes medical personnel, seniors over 60, and people from 45 to 59 who have underlying chronic health conditions.

-Nader El Tayeb, Director of the General Department of Emergency and Epidemic Control at the Ministry of Health in Khartoum, said that there are nine isolation centres in Khartoum and that three new centres have been added.
-They will be announced in the next few days, in addition to the ten private isolation centres.
+Nader El Tayeb, Director of the General Department of Emergency and Epidemic Control at the Ministry of Health in Khartoum, said that three new isolation centres have been added to the nine already operating, in addition to the ten private isolation centres.

-The Director of the Immunisation Department at the Ministry of Health for Khartoum State, Jamaleldin Mohamed Osman, denied the emergence of any serious side effects from the vaccine.
+The director of the Khartoum state Immunisation Department, Jamaleldin Osman, denied the emergence of any serious side effects from the vaccine.
 He said that Sudan is in its third wave, appealed to all ‘high-risk’ target groups to go to the vaccination centres.

 He said that 107, 000 people were vaccinated with the first 200, 000 available doses in Khartoum.
 He also said that the second round of vaccinations will start on May 9, targeting all groups that have received their first dose.